-As of December 31, 2015, the \$34 million of Separation related liabilities is comprised of \$30 million for tax liabilities, \$1 million for liabilities of previously sold businesses of Cendant, \$1 million for other contingent and corporate liabilities and \$2 million of liabilities where the calculated guarantee amount exceeded the contingent liability assumed at the Separation Date.
-In connection with these liabilities, as of December 31, 2015, \$19 million is recorded in accrued expenses and other current liabilities and \$15 million is recorded in other non-current liabilities on the Consolidated Balance Sheet.
+As of December 31, 2016, the Company had \$23 million of Separation related liabilities, comprised of \$20 million for tax liabilities, \$1 million for other contingent and corporate liabilities and \$2 million of liabilities where the calculated guarantee amount exceeded the contingent liability assumed at the Separation Date.
+In connection with these liabilities, as of December 31, 2016, \$10 million is recorded in accrued expenses and other current liabilities and \$13 million is recorded in other non-current liabilities on the Consolidated Balance Sheet.
+During 2016, the Company recognized an \$11 million benefit from an adjustment to certain contingent liabilities resulting from the Separation which was recorded in general and administrative expenses on the Consolidated Statement of Income.
+As of December 31, 2015, the Company had \$34 million of Separation related liabilities of which \$19 million was recorded in accrued expenses and other current liabilities and \$15 million was recorded in other non-current liabilities on the Consolidated Balance Sheet.
 The Company will indemnify Cendant for these contingent liabilities and therefore any payments made to the third-party would be through the former Parent.
 The actual timing of payments relating to these liabilities is dependent on a variety of factors beyond the Company's control.
-In addition, the Company had \$1 million of receivables due from former Parent and subsidiaries primarily relating to income taxes, as of December 31, 2015 and 2014, which is recorded in other current assets on the Consolidated Balance Sheets.
+In addition, the Company had \$1 million of receivables due from former Parent and subsidiaries primarily relating to income taxes, as of December 31, 2016 and 2015, which is recorded in other current assets on the Consolidated Balance Sheets.